 - Due to high demand and the need to prioritize Psychology majors, PSYCH 301W is controlled at University Park.

-FALL ’23 PSYCH 301W exception request form for University Park can be found here https://forms.office.com/r/KaCvybECzT.
-We will begin checking and enrolling who we are able in late April.
-You will receive an email when your request has been reviewed from firstname.lastname@example.org.
+SPRING ’24 PSYCH 301W request form for University Park will be available here https://forms.office.com/r/5sqBsaXQcd?origin=lprLink.
+We will begin checking and enrolling who we are able in late November.
+You will receive an email when your request has been reviewed from email@example.com.

 - Registration will not be approved without required prerequisite courses (PSYCH 100 and PSYCH 200 or STAT 200).